ginamanou/streamlit-app/README.md

 streamlit run <full path to streamlit_app_WV01.py>
 ```

-For the sake of exploring and testing the capabilities of the app, two made-up datasets -one reproduced for uniaxial creep simulation and one for small punch creep are provided.
+For the sake of exploring and testing the capabilities of the app, two made-up datasets -one reproduced for uniaxial creep simulation and one for small punch creep- are provided.